-Work Opportunities’ provides a variety of services to meet the needs of our program participants, employers and local businesses in meeting their production needs.
+Work Opportunities’ provides a variety of services to meet the needs of our program participants and partner employers.

 We help individuals with disabilities interested in obtaining employment explore their interests, talents, competencies, and support needs with the aid and expertise of an employment specialist qualified in assessing, identifying, and building employment skills.